maread99/pyroids/README.md

 ## Code Documentation

-Function and Method documentation:
+Function and method documentation:
-* does not by default list all optional and keyword arguments, for which signature should be inspected.
+* does not by default list all optional and keyword arguments, for which signatures should be inspected.
-* does not state argument types or return values, for which signature annotation should be inspected.
+* does not state argument types or return values, for which signatures' annotation should be inspected.

 Names referenced in documentation are surrounded by symbols to identify the nature of the assigned object:

 Name | Nature of assigned object
 ---- | -------------------------
-+parameter_name+ | Parameter of documented function or method ++parameter_name++ | Parameter of class constructor method -variable_name- | Variable local to code being documented --attribute_name-- | Instance attribute --method_name(args, kwargs)-- | Instance method.
++parameter_name+ | Parameter of documented function or method.
+++parameter_name++ | Parameter of class constructor method.
+-variable_name- | Variable local to code being documented.
+--attribute_name-- | Instance attribute.
+--method_name(args, kwargs)-- | Instance method.
 Only args / kwargs referred to in the 		subseqeunt documentation are noted.
-Signature should be inspected for full parameters
+Signature should be inspected for full parameters.
----classmethod_name()--- | Class method or static method
+---classmethod_name()--- | Class method or static method.
-----global_constant_name---- | Global constant
+----global_constant_name---- | Global constant.

 ## Issues

-Please report any issues to the projects [issue page](https://github.com/maread99/pyroids/issues).
+Please use the project's [issue page](https://github.com/maread99/pyroids/issues) to report any issues.

 ## Contact